MicrosoftLearning/AI-102-AIEngineer/Instructions/03-monitor-cognitive-services.md

     The command returns a list of the keys for your cognitive services resource.

 11. Switch back to the browser containing the Azure portal, and refresh your **Alert page**.
-You should see a **Sev 4** alert listed in the table (if not, wait a few minutes and refresh again).
+You should see a **Sev 4** alert listed in the table (if not, wait up to five minutes and refresh again).
 12. Select the alert to see its details.

 ## Visualize a metric